tyne/tyne/README.md

 Start your rails server via ```rails s```

+## Production

+Create another developer application with the correct url/callback URL as described earlier.

+Tyne is configured to serve assets from a different provider (e.g. Amazon S3, Google Storage Cloud, etc.).
+This is done via the gem [asset_sync](https://github.com/rumblelabs/asset_sync).
+Please check their documentation on how to configure it.

 ## Testing

 You can run the following command to run the whole test script: ```script/ci```